Tinā: Filming

 The film was a joint production between The Brown Factory and Tu Fa'atasi Films.
 It received funding from the New Zealand Film Commission, the New Zealand Screen Production Grant and NZ On Air.
 The film was shot on location between September and October 2023.
 Despite being set in Christchurch, it was also filmed in Auckland.

 Other producers included Dan Higgins and Mario Gaoa, while Jamie Hilton and Victoria Dabbs served as co-producers.
 Gene Keelan served as line producer.
 Mike Dwyer served as casting director.

 Andrew McGeorge served as cinematographer while Luke Haigh served as editor and Ana Miskell as production designer.
 Teuila Field served as first assistant director.
 Sacha Young served as costume designer while Vee Gulliver served as hair and makeup designer.
 Clare Burlington served as colourist.

 Film score

 The choir music was written and arranged by Tuilagi Dr. Igelese Ete, who previously worked on the Lord of the Rings trilogy and Moana.
 Sebastien Pan served as composer while Anime Ramer served as music supervisor.
+David Squire was choir director.